-Last week saw the publication of the first edition of 'Eloquent', Dane Court's new creative writing themed magazine.
-The first edition, entitled 'By Candlelight', has been written and edited by a talented team of Year 12 students, with other submissions coming from students in Key Stage 4.
-With the pupils' continued hard work, the magazine will become a regular feature at the school.
+January 2017 saw the publication of the first edition of 'Eloquent', Dane Court's new creative writing themed magazine.
+The first edition, entitled 'By Candlelight', has been written and edited by a talented team of Year 12 students, with other submissions coming from students in Key Stages 3 and 4.
+With the pupils' continued hard work, the magazine has become a regular feature at the school.

 The publication contains an extremely impressive breadth of styles of writing, ranging from crafted short stories and amusing book reviews to insightful political comment and analysis.
 The publication showcases the impressive literary skills of our pupils and is testament to their team work and organisation.

 The Library is delighted to have a donation of new Japanese books on display.
 There is a wide selection of different books from novels to essays, Manga, books to help you learn Japanese, children’s textbooks and cookery books.
 The novels include Never Let Me Go by 2017 Nobel Prize in Literature winner Kazuo Ishiguro, Empire of the Sun by Jo Ballard, Sputnik Sweetheart by Haruki Murakami and The Tale of Genji by Lady Murasaki.
 There will be a Japanese shelf in the library near the other foreign language titles.
 Students with even the slightest inerest in Japanese culture, literature or learning the language are encouraged to come and take a look.